 Mallee Black-backed Snake (Parasuta nigriceps)

-Another very small snake, at just 40 cm long.
+Mallee black-backed snakes are small, at just 40 cm long.
 They have a black patch on their heads with a brown-coloured body.

 This species is usually found in semiarid savannas and woodlands.
 They usually hunt other reptiles, but they have been known to be cannibalistic when the need arises.